IBM/ibm-licensing-operator/README.md

 kubectl describe pod $podName -n ibm-common-services
 ```

-3\.
-Check Route or Ingress settings depending on your parameter settings.
+2\.
+Check Route or Ingress settings depending on your parameter settings using these commands, for example:

-You can check the Route or Ingress Settings in **OCP UI->Networking->Service**.
-Or you can check if using the console command, for example:

 ```bash
 kubectl get ingress -n ibm-common-services -o yaml
 ```

-### Using IBM License Service to retrieve license usage information
+Then examine the status part of the output.
+It should include host, path, tls (if configured), and other networking information.

-For more information about how to use License Service to retrieve license usage data, se [IBM Cloud Platform Common Services documentation](https://www.ibm.com/support/knowledgecenter/SSHKN6/license-service/1.x.x/retrieving.html).
+3\.
+At this point **License Service** should be running in your cluster.
+For more information about how to use License Service to retrieve license usage data, see [IBM Cloud Platform Common Services documentation](https://www.ibm.com/support/knowledgecenter/SSHKN6/license-service/1.x.x/retrieving.html).

 ### Using custom certificates